 The beaches on Sanibel and Captiva Island are an absolute marvel that millions of people come to see each year.
 Sanibel and Captiva Islands are but two small vacation spots on the Gulf Coast.
-With hundreds of beaches throughout Florida, you may be asking yourself why you should visit these beaches instead of all the others.
+With hundreds of beaches throughout Florida, you may ask yourself why you should visit these beaches instead of all the others.

 Sanibel and Captiva Island beaches are a must-see for a variety of reasons.
 Eight Sanibel and Captiva beaches you have to visit include:

-6. Gulfside City Park/Algiers Beach
+- Gulfside City Park/Algiers Beach

-7. Causeway Beach Park
+- Causeway Beach Park

-For many people, the massive amount and variety of shells that can be found is what brings them Sanibel and Captiva Island beaches.
+For many people, the massive amount and variety of shells that can be found brings them to Sanibel and Captiva Island beaches.
 Others appreciate the secluded and remote feeling that the island offers when compared to more crowded Florida beaches.
 Some people simply love admiring the unrivaled views of the sunset that the unique islands provide.
 No matter what brings people to the beaches, it’s undeniable that they’re simply magnificent.

 Sanibel and Captiva Island Beaches: Which are Better?